BioBoost/course-linux-essentials/docs/01_introduction_to_linux/README.md

 ### Spring 1991 - X Window System

-**Orest Zborowski** writes a patch adding Unix sockets to Linux.
+**Orest Zborowski** writes a patch **adding Unix sockets to Linux**.
 This allows Linux to run **Xfree86**.
 XFree86 is an implementation of the **X Window System** (`X11`, or simply `X`).
 It was originally written for Unix-like operating systems on IBM PC compatibles and was available for many other operating systems and platforms.
 It is free and open source software under the XFree86 License version 1.1.

 X provides the basic framework for a GUI environment: drawing and moving windows on the display device and interacting with a mouse and keyboard.
 X does not mandate the user interface - this is handled by individual programs.
 As such, the visual styling of X-based environments varies greatly; different programs may present radically different interfaces.